 - Privacy Law.
 Current and proposed federal, state and foreign privacy regulations and other laws restricting the collection, use, confidentiality and disclosure of personal information could limit our ability to collect information or use the information in our databases or derived from other sources, to generate revenues.
 It may be costly to implement security or other measures designed to comply with any new legislation. - Encryption Laws.
 Many copyright owner associations have lobbied the federal government for laws requiring copyrighted materials transmitted over the Internet to be digitally encrypted in order to track rights and prevent unauthorized use of copyrighted materials.
 If these laws are adopted, we may incur substantial costs to comply with these requirements or change the way we do business. - Content Regulation.
 Both foreign and domestic governments have adopted and proposed laws governing the content of material transmitted over the Internet.
 These include laws relating to obscenity, indecency, libel and defamation.
 We could be liable if content delivered by us violates these regulations. - Information Security Accountability Regulation.
-A couple of bills are pending in Congress that could require public companies to obtain certification by an independent third party of the company's computer information security.
+At least six bills are pending in Congress that could require public companies to obtain certification by an independent third party of the company's computer information security.
+In addition, California has enacted legislation requiring disclosure of security branches involving personal information, and legislation has been proposed in at least fifteen other states.
 If this legislation is enacted, we may incur costs to comply with these security requirements.
-The preliminary nature of such legislation and the lack of related guidance makes estimation of related costs difficult.
-In addition, at least one state has enacted legislation that requires companies to notify customers of any security breaches.
-If the Company is required to make a public announcement regarding a breach of security, it could have a negative impact on our business. - Sales and Use Tax.
-Through December 31, 2004, we collected sales, use or other taxes on taxable transactions in all states in which we have employees.
+The preliminary nature of such legislation and the lack of related guidance make estimation of related costs difficult.
+If the Company is required to make a public announcement regarding a breach of security, it could have a negative impact on our business.

+• Sales and Use Tax.
+Through December 31, 2005, we collected sales, use or other taxes on taxable transactions in all states in which we have employees.
 While HealthStream expects that this approach is appropriate, other states or foreign jurisdictions may seek to impose tax collection obligations on companies like us that engage in online commerce.
 If they do, these obligations could limit the growth of electronic commerce in general and limit our ability to profit from the sale of our services over the Internet.